 Minimum proficiency requirements have been established in English, math, and reading.
-If a student's placement test scores are below the minimum requirements, he will take developmental courses designed to help remove deficiencies.
-The Developmental Studies Program is located in the Marchant Hall on the Lee Main Campus, in the Miriello Building on the Harnett Main Campus, and in the Health and Small Business Building on the Chatham Main Campus.
+If a student's placement test scores or high school GPA (within the last ten years) are below the minimum requirements, they will take developmental courses designed to improve their skills.
+The Developmental Studies Program is located in the Marchant Hall on the Lee Main Campus, in the Miriello Building on the Harnett Main Campus, and in the General Classroom and Science Lab Building on the Chatham Main Campus.